After nine years and 840 minor league games, Jose Marmolejos earned a MLB opportunity with the Mariners

 Also

-The only thing that might have been better for Taylor Jones’s MLB debut would have been playing in T-Mobile Park instead of Minute Maid Park.
+The only thing that might have been better for Taylor Jones’ MLB debut would have been playing in T-Mobile Park instead of Minute Maid Park.
 Then again, with no fans being allowed, the kid from Kent wouldn’t have been able to have his family in attendance.

-Instead, Jones, who was a two-sport standout at Kentwood High School, leading the Conqs to state titles in baseball and basketball, and later finding late success at Gonzaga as a two-way player, had to settle for his first MLB game with the Astros, playing against the team he spent summers cheering for as a kid, worshipping Ken Griffey Jr. and Alex Rodriguez while his family watched on television back home.
+Jones was a two-sport standout at Kentwood High School, leading the Conquerors to state titles in baseball and basketball, and later finding success at Gonzaga as a two-way player.
+He had to settle for his first MLB game with the Astros being played against the team he spent summers cheering for as a kid, worshipping Ken Griffey Jr. and Alex Rodriguez.

-After being called up before Saturday’s game in Houston to replace Aledymas Diaz, who went on the injured list with a groin strain, Jones got the start at designated hitter on Sunday, going 0-for-2 before being lifted for a pinch hitter.
-He was at his hotel in Corpus Christi, where the Astros are holding their alternative training site, when he got a knock on the door at just before midnight on Friday.
+After being called up before the game Saturday in Houston to replace Aledymas Diaz, who went on the injured list with a groin strain, Jones got the start at designated hitter Sunday, going 0 for 2 before being lifted for a pinch hitter.
+He was at his hotel in Corpus Christi, where the Astros are holding their alternative training site, when he got a knock on the door at just before midnight Friday.
 It was minor league coach Jason Bell, who told him, “You’re going to Houston.”

 “It’s one of those things that you kind of replay in your head a bunch of times before it happens and it came out just as I had dreamt it,” Jones told the Houston Chronicle.
-“It was just Jason Bell but it felt like it was a good majority of the organization I was there telling me I was going.”
+“It was just Jason Bell, but it felt like it was a good majority of the organization was there telling me I was going.”

 With Yuli Gurriel eligible for free agency after this season, the 6-foot-7 Jones is considered Houston’s first baseman of the future.

-Note: Editor’s note: The Times declined to send reporter Ryan Divish to Houston for this game because of COVID-19 safety concerns.